IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 ___
 # Assignments
+Assignments are designed to contribute to your final deliverables, including your final thesis paper, presentation, and project.
+Certain assignments are associated with [checkpoints](https://idmnyu.github.io/MSThesis-Fall2019/_pages/checkpoints.html)

 All assignments are due Mondays at 5pm, uploaded to our shared Google Drive folder (MS-Thesis-Deliverables_yourname) unless specified otherwise.
 Please make sure NYU users can comment on your assignments.